FESTIVAL TEACHERS and CLASSES

 Janet Peterson

 Janet—40+ year member of Motherlode, folk cellist and song collector and interpreter—also runs camps: Puget Sound Guitar Workshop, California Coast Music Camp, Moab Folk Camp, Northwest Women's Music Celebration, and Northwest Writers' Weekend.
-She's taking a fun turn for this event to cook delicious meals!
+She's taking a fun turn for this event to sous chef for Chef Roger!

 CLASSES